-In February 1987 Aotearoa New Zealand had been experimenting with internet connections for more than a decade.
+By February 1987 Aotearoa New Zealand had been experimenting with internet connections for more than a decade.
 Parliament had passed the Homosexual Law Reform Act six months prior, and within six more it would make Te Reo Māori the first official language of Aotearoa New Zealand.

-In 2019 Artspace Aotearoa has grown into a modest, lean contemporary institute for supporting visual art with civic intent.
-Artspace works within a city, nation and world, knitting together stories that interpret, react, and respond to these permeable borders and the ever-changing societies that exist within them.
+Artspace Aotearoa has grown into a modest, lean contemporary institute for supporting visual art with civic intent.
+Artspace Aotearoa works within a city, nation and world, knitting together stories that interpret, react, and respond to these permeable borders and the ever-changing societies that exist within them.
 We have built an approach to our programme and organisation that seeks to care, support, and inspire, making exhibitions that both promote NZ art and actively engage with voices from elsewhere.